key4hep/key4hep-tutorials/gaudi_ild_reco/README.md

 should now show a `REC` and `DST` file, as well as a `PfoAnalysis` and an `AIDA` file.
-You can change the names of these files by adjusting the `OutputBaseName`, resp. the corresponding filename constants values in `CONSTANTS`.
+You can change the names of these files by adjusting the `OutputBaseName`, resp.
+The corresponding filename constants values in `CONSTANTS`.

 :::